orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 1       (Intercept) 18.47995918
     ## 2 article_languages  0.08920223

-Here we estimated the historical popularity index using the `article_langugaes` variable using a simple linear regression.
-The slope for the variable `article_languages` is 0.089, suggesting that for every one increase in the amount of languages the article has been translated, that historical figure, on average, will have an increase in their overall popularity index of 0.089 as long as all other variables are held constant.
+Here we estimated the historical popularity index using the `article_langugaes` variable on a simple linear regression model.
+The slope for the variable `article_languages` is 0.089, suggesting that for every one increase in the amount of languages the article has been translated into, that historical figure, on average, will have an increase in their overall popularity index of 0.089 as long as all other variables are held constant.

 The linear model, based on the output, is: